ACI Chapter Guide

 - Include a page (or preface) in the volume describing the manuscript review and screening process for that conference;

-- Publish under a logo and name that emphasizes and gives credit to the chapter as publisher of the proceedings.
-A copy of any such publication should be sent to ACI headquarters.
+- Publish under a logo and name that emphasizes and gives credit to the chapter as publisher of the proceedings; and

 A chapter may not establish a Standard Recommended Practice.
 This type of publication is the responsibility of ACI.